Department of Mathematics

 - Finish the week with a real understanding of oscillations and their importance throughout the natural sciences

-*Please note the above information is meant as a guide and applicants should be aware that the academic programme is subject to change from year to year.
-We are currently in the process of organising the academic sessions for the 2019 Global Summer School.
+*Please note the above information is meant as a guide and applicants should be aware that the academic programme is subject to change.
 Please email us if you have any questions about the academic sessions or any other aspect of the programme.